lunarc/lunarc_docs/docs/authenticator_howto.md

 ## Login to the LUNARC HPC desktop

 Activation of the Pocket Pass app is done via a web-based activation portal.
-Activation can be done done in a web browser from a computer or smartphone.
+Activation can be done in a web browser from a computer or smartphone.
 We recommend that you use a computer for the activation.
 The link to the activation portal is [https://phenix3.lunarc.lu.se/selfservice/](https://phenix3.lunarc.lu.se/selfservice/).

 ## Starting the Self-service portal